 The Crown’s Matt Smith plays Prince Philip as the truculent, charming husband of Claire Foy’s young Elizabeth II.
 Complete with off-colour jokes, a slight stoop and a rebellious attitude, Philip cuts a dashing figure at his royal wife’s side.

-The Duke of Edinburgh is now 95 – but what was he really like in his younger years?
+The Duke of Edinburgh is now in his mid-90s – but what was he really like in his younger years?
 Will he recognise himself in Matt Smith when he and Lizzy settle down on the sofa with a cuppa and fire up the Windsor family Netflix account?

 Prince Philip as a pupil in Gordonstoun, taken around 1938